 The Challenges Of Social Innovation

 Social innovations present unique challenges to those trying to cultivate them.
 The transformations that are needed to solve society’s largest challenges in the 21st are unlikely to be solved by technological innovations alone.
 Take some of the wicked problems in today’s world as an example.
 Problems such as the opioid crisis or affordability in higher education all may include some element of technology.
-For instance, AI can help identify over-prescribers or at-risk populations to ease the opioid crisis or virtual learning can help bring higher education to a wider population4.
+For instance, AI can help identify over-prescribers or at-risk populations to ease the opioid crisis or virtual learning can help bring higher education to a wider population.
 But, even in these cases, the technologies will only make meaningful impact on the problem when paired with social innovations as well – new enforcement and diversion mechanisms in the opioid crisis and new business models and forms of student support in higher education.
-The transformational innovations of the future, then, will likely depend on catalyzing both technological and social innovations.
-And while you can look to your smartphone or air travel for evidence of government’s success in catalyzing technological innovations, there are fewer clear examples of social innovation.
+The transformational innovations of the future, then, will likely depend on catalysing both technological and social innovations.
+And while you can look to your smartphone or air travel for evidence of government’s success in catalysing technological innovations, there are fewer clear examples of social innovation.

 The second challenge for social innovations is that without measurable outcomes, it can be difficult to create markets for those outcomes.
-Technological innovations are typically catalyzed to scale by markets – consumers want to buy transistor radios, companies want the latest business intelligence software, and so on
+Technological innovations are typically catalysed to scale by markets – consumers want to buy transistor radios, companies want the latest business intelligence software, and so on